automateazure/macOS-Secure-Token-Self-Service/README.md

 - Passwords are collected securely using AppleScript dialogs.
 - No passwords are stored or written to disk.
 - Only success/failure messages are logged.
-- Use Jamf LAPS or parameter encryption to securely retrieve admin credentials.